Calibrd vs Pramp

 When you'll want Calibrd

-You have a specific interview lined up — Friday at 2pm with Stripe for a Senior MLE role, or a Tuesday loop at Doctolib for a Sr PM position.
-You want to know what that interview will likely ask, what gaps the recruiter will probe given your CV against this specific JD, and what to say in the salary conversation at that company's level.
+You want a private AI interview coach for this specific job, not a stranger drilling you on generic coding problems.
+You have an interview lined up, Friday at 2pm with Stripe for a Senior MLE role, or a Tuesday loop at Doctolib for a Sr PM position.
+The coach predicts what that interview will ask, names the gaps the recruiter will probe against your CV, grades each answer you give, and tells you when it's ready to deliver.
+No over-rehearsing, no guessing whether you've done enough.

-You're also applying to multiple jobs in parallel — eight, fifteen, twenty — and the per-job calibration matters.
+You're also applying to multiple jobs in parallel, eight, fifteen, twenty, and the per-job calibration matters.
 Pramp's question bank is the same whether you're interviewing at FAANG or a Series B startup; Calibrd's predicted questions, gap analysis and comp benchmark all change per job.
-The reframe: Pramp builds the skill, Calibrd targets the specific test.
+The reframe: Pramp builds the skill, your Calibrd coach prepares you for the specific room.

 Side-by-side